Cobh Wanderers F.C.: History

-Previous club (1920s-1940s)
+Previous club (1925 to 1940s)

 The original club was founded in 1925 as Cove Wanderers.
 The club's origins came from a district league in Cobh during the 1920s with such teams as Red Rovers, Blue Rovers, Sunny Havanas, Pride of the East and Springfield taking part.
 Brothers Jack Hurley and Pakie Hurley, both ex-service P.E. instructors, brought together a number of players to form a new club, Cove Wanderers, to compete in this league.

-In their brief history, Wanderers had no permanent clubhouse or ground and used various pitches in the area.
+In their early history, Wanderers had no permanent clubhouse or ground and used various pitches in the area.
 The team started at minor level and won the Cork Minor Cup in 1925–26, beating Sutton 7–0 in the final at Victoria Cross, Cork.
-A Junior side was started and the club also played Senior for a couple of seasons before its final demise.

-The club was a runner-up in both the Minor League and Cup in 1930/31.
-The following season they bettered this by winning the League and Cup, remaining unbeaten in both competitions.
-The team late moved up to Junior level and, in 1933/1934, reached the final of the "Free State" Junior Cup.
-They lost 2–1 to B & I in Dalymount Park.
+The club was a runner-up in both the Minor League and Cup in 1930–31.
+The following season, they bettered this result by winning the 1931–32 League and Cup, remaining unbeaten in both competitions.

-Cobh Wanderers were runner-up in the Junior 2nd Division League in 1934/35.
-Further success was achieved in 1935/36 when they beat North End 2–1 in the Cork Area Final of the Munster Junior Cup.
+The team later moved up to play at Junior level and, in 1933–1934, reached the final of the Free State Junior Cup.
+The match was played at Dalymount Park where Wanderers lost 2–1 to B&I Steam Packet with Jerry Walker scoring the Wanderers' solitary goal.
+In 1934–35, Cobh Wanderers were runners-up in the Junior 2nd Division League.
+The club achieved further success in 1935–36 when Wanderers beat North End 2–1 in the Cork Area Final of the Munster Junior Cup.
+The club also played Senior for a couple of seasons before its final demise.

-In the 1930s, Wanderers had two of their players capped for their country.
-Dick Barry was capped at Junior level versus Scotland in 1933/34 and later won a second cap versus England in Dublin.
-He went on to play for Ramblers in the Intermediate Cup Finals of 1939/40 and 1941/42.
-Jim 'Tubby' Cotter who was a full back, was capped in 1934/35 also at Junior level versus Scotland.
-He joined League of Ireland side Limerick in 1937 and also played for Cork FC.
+In the 1930s, two of the Wanderers' players were capped for their country at junior level.
+Dick Barry received his first call-up against Scotland in 1933–34 and later won a second cap versus England in Dublin.
+Barry went on to play for Cobh Ramblers in the FAI Intermediate Cup finals of 1939–40 and 1941–42.
+Full back Jim Cotter was capped in 1934–35 against Scotland, joining League of Ireland side Limerick in 1937.
+Cotter also played for Cork F.C. and Ramblers.

 The Wanderers did not survive beyond the 1940s.
 This was a time of high level unemployment and emigration resulting in an exodus from Cobh which including a large number of the players.
 As well as this, more members joined the services during the war and eventually the club folded.